Sulaiman001/encryptonote/README.md

 Encrypted Notes
 ===============

-This project aims to create the most simple but encrypted note taking software possible.
+This is a simple encrypted note taking app.
 Notes are stored encrypted with cbc-256-aes in a MongoDB database.
 The project is written in PHP, jQuery, with persistence handled by Doctrine.
 The layout is handled by Foundation 6.
+Note editing powered by ckeditor for wysiwyg note taking.

 INSTALL
 =======